All Episodes

 That's their highest priority.

-A hero of our fight against the Zionists.
+We want him a hero, a hero of our fight against the Zionists.

-Um that's the kind of personality I'm afraid that the president of Iran has too.
+That's the kind of personality I'm afraid that the president of Iran has too.

-The Zionist state is the phrase used by Arabs whose goal in life and as many lifetimes as it takes, is to murder every single Jew and extinguish Israel as a state.
+The Zionist state is the phrase used by Arabs whose goal in life, and as many lifetimes as it takes, is to murder every single Jew and extinguish Israel as a state.

 Mr. Wallace, you're on their side when you use their vocabulary.